Esri/calcite-app-components/README.md

 | nothing is semantic                                                                                    | 💛     | `add a semantic commit or PR title` |

 ### How to be semantic

+One of the following should be present for the PR to be semantic:

 - Add a semantic [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/).
 - Edit the PR title by adding a semantic prefix like `fix:` or `feat:` or any other [conventional commit type](https://github.com/commitizen/conventional-commit-types/blob/master/index.json).